Become a Trusted Advisor to Your Clients

 Since Jamie regularly meets with clients, they frequently consult with her about their plans before they act.

 Business owners who are risk-adverse find her guidance affects their decision making.
 Reviewing the numbers beforehand has saved several of her clients from making costly mistakes.

 Nothing builds trust more than honesty and direct communication.
 The truth is the only way clients can make informed, educated decisions.

 Each business has its weak spots and bottlenecks.
-Those areas either need to be fixed or ditched.
-During client strategy meetings she uses a whiteboard to sketch out the plan that resolves those areas.
+Those areas either need to be adjusted or ditched.
+During client strategy meetings, she uses a whiteboard to sketch out the step-by-step plan to resolve those areas.

 The numbers and reports intimidate several of her clients.
-She doesn’t want their eyes to glaze over during their meetings.
+She doesn’t want their eyes to glaze over during their advisory meetings.
 So rather than make them feel ignorant, she simplifies the information.
-This way it’s digestible instead of overwhelming.
+With this approach, her number-phobic clients find the information digestible instead of overwhelming.

 Give your clients the benefit of the doubt.
 Be open and frank.
-As a trusted advisor, point out issues that need attention.
+As a trusted advisor, point out issues which need attention.

 Success is messy.
 Like all business owners, her clients experience ups and downs.
-She loves to celebrate their joys along with them.
+She loves to celebrate their joys alongside them.
 During tough times, however, Jamie prefers empathy to criticism.
 Blame doesn’t resolve anything.